Chapter 8:

 She knew full dive systems weren't cheap.
 Even a low quality one would easily run into hundreds of thousands of dollars.

-"Twenty-thousand USD or so, I think, if you count the cost of materials."
+"Twenty-thousand USD or so, I think, counting labor and the cost of materials."

 "Of course.
-It'd be a lot more expensive if I hadn't refurbished this capsule.
-It was actually pretty beat up when I found it.
-The outer shell was heavily damaged, the main circuit board needed replacing, and the power supply was shot.
-But luckily, most of the internal hardware was still salvageable."
+It'd be a lot more expensive if I hadn't found this in the scrapyard.
+It was actually pretty beat up.
+The outer shell was damaged, the main circuit board needed replacing, and the power supply was shot.
+But most of the internal hardware was still salvageable.
+So it wasn't too bad."

-He walked up to the machine and placed his hand on the side of the metal shell, giving it a soft pat.
-"In the end, it's a pretty solid setup.
-I'm proud of it."
+He placed his hand on the side of the metal shell, giving it a soft pat.

 Audra stared at the capsule for a while longer before shaking her head in disbelief.
-She had heard about people refurbishing VR machines before, but she had no idea that someone could fix a full-immersion one without a team of specialists and an industrial facility.
+She'd heard about people refurbishing VR machines before, but fixing a full-immersion one with just a box of scraps was insane.

 "I'm old; I've had a lot of time to learn."